Finding a safe and healthy place, Part 3

 A three-part answer to this question was necessary.
 Part 1, “Why move?” and Part 2, “Finding the right community,” were addressed in past columns.

-Today’s column will focus on Part 3: “Tips for downsizing and a successful moving day.”
+This week’s column focuses on Part 3: “Tips for downsizing and a successful moving day.”

 As you do your research, be aware of subjective terms, “a cozy room” could mean a single bed and a dresser.
 Is a “charming view” one that overlooks a garden or a cow patch?
 A promised “just a short walk to the dining room” could be a difficult physical journey.